ahalves/fpga-2048/log.md

 ![Screencast_20250825_204502](https://github.com/user-attachments/assets/3108895f-2f33-4b41-8135-33bb07a9e508)

-Now I need to compare the grid state after the move to before the move, to check if anything changed, i.e. if it was a valid move...
+Now I need to compare the grid state after the move to before the move, to check if anything changed (i.e. if it was a valid move), to see if a block should be spawned.

 ---